optimizely/objective-c-sdk/OptimizelySDKShared/OPTLYFMDB/README.md

  - To become consistent with the rest of the API, the methods `objectForColumnName` and `UTF8StringForColumnName` have been renamed to `objectForColumn` and `UTF8StringForColumn`.

- - Note, the `objectForColumn` (and the associted subscript operator) now returns `nil` if an invalid column name/index is passed to it.
+ - Note, the `objectForColumn` (and the associated subscript operator) now returns `nil` if an invalid column name/index is passed to it.
 It used to return `NSNull`.

  - To avoid confusion with `OPTLYFMDBDatabaseQueue` method `inTransaction`, which performs transactions, the `OPTLYFMDBDatabase` method to determine whether you are in a transaction or not, `inTransaction`, has been replaced with a read-only property, `isInTransaction`.

  - Several functions have been converted to properties, namely, `databasePath`, `maxBusyRetryTimeInterval`, `shouldCacheStatements`, `sqliteHandle`, `hasOpenResultSets`, `lastInsertRowId`, `changes`, `goodConnection`, `columnCount`, `resultDictionary`, `applicationID`, `applicationIDString`, `userVersion`, `countOfCheckedInDatabases`, `countOfCheckedOutDatabases`, and `countOfOpenDatabases`.
 For Objective-C users, this has little material impact, but for Swift users, it results in a slightly more natural interface.
-Note: For Objective-C developers, previously versions of OPTLYFMDB exposed many ivars (but we hope you weren't using them directly, anyway!), but the implmentation details for these are no longer exposed.
+Note: For Objective-C developers, previously versions of OPTLYFMDB exposed many ivars (but we hope you weren't using them directly, anyway!), but the implementation details for these are no longer exposed.

 ### URL Methods